 She left the bedroom and walked into the bright kitchen that was now solely hers.
-With shaking hands, she made a cup of coffee, threw on a scarf and heavy jacket, and walked down to weathered dock that Doug’s sister was supposed to repair this spring before she ended their marriage with a final, climactic blow.
+With shaking hands, she made a cup of coffee, threw on a scarf and heavy jacket, and walked down to weathered dock that Doug was supposed to repair before she ended their marriage with a final, climactic blow.
 A blow she still felt in her chest when the memory resurfaced.

 He told all those things to her; yelled them at her.
 It was one of the only times where she saw him fight for himself.
 But it wasn’t for himself.
 It was for their marriage.
 So she had to push him to it; push him in a hard way.
-Impulsively, she screamed at her then husband that she slept with Earl, his best friend from Middle School whom he revered.
+Impulsively, she screamed at him that she slept with Earl, his best friend from middle school whom he revered.